ngjunsiang/laymansguide-src/season10/issue130/issue130.md

 This season was focused on firmware and computer components; it is part 1 of a set of concepts I need, so as to explain why the Apple M1 processor is a game-changer for personal computers.
 I explained what a graphics card is and what it does, I explained why some laptops are upgradeable and why some are not, I explained why some devices need cooling fans and others don’t, and I summarised the relationship between device form factors and their power limits.

 Part 2 will extend this exploration inside the computer.
-I noticed that layfolks’ mental concept of a computer typically includes the idea that there is a CPU, memory, a hard disk/solid state disk, and maybe a graphics card inside a computer.
+I noticed that layfolks’ mental concept of a computer typically includes the idea that there is a CPU, memory, a hard disk/solid state drive, and maybe a graphics card inside a computer.
 That’s plenty good enough for everyday life; it’s like understanding that all the employees of a company are in a particular building.
 But it is insufficient for understanding *why the M1 is so much faster*; you’re going to need to know where the employees are situated, and what their workflow is like!

 It’s a tempting but misleading story to imagine that Apple simply has much better engineers; I would say that their engineers were instead under the influence of incentives that allowed them to imagine a more coherent architecture.
 Let’s get into it starting next issue, again beginning from first principles: how exactly does the CPU, memory, and storage disk work together?